Lambentri/apollos_crib/README.md

 A generalized automated data collection platform, for the purpose of collecting and displaying timely data for wherever you may be.

-It supports the collection of data from 8 generalized sources at this time:
+It supports the creation of offerings data from 8 generalized sources at this time:

 - GTFS (+RT)
 - GBFS